R.J. Peters Grade

 The description is from north to south, and actually begins in the Lake Michigan Recreation Area.
 In the Oak Campground Loop, find the Multi-Use Trail on the west edge of the loop at the base of the dune.
 There is an interpretive sign about the Peters Grade.
 The trail stretches straight south, looking very much like what it is... an old railroad grade.

 0.14 mile- cross another trail which goes to the camping loop, and also winds along the base of the dune.
 There is a bench.
-Continue straight, and pass three steep, eroded trails coming down from the Ridge Trail, all signed to not use them.
+Continue straight, and pass three steep, eroded trails coming down from the Nipissing Trail, all signed to not use them.

 0.4 mile - Enter Nordhouse Dunes Wilderness.
 The rail grade continues straight across a wetland area.
 This may not be passable in wet times, but you can skirt it to the right by going slightly up the edge of the dune.
-In fact, there is a fairly obvious trail where people have done this.
-You can't possibly get lost; just follow the ridge, and you can get around the wet area in another 0.1 mile, and join the rail grade again.
+There is a steep, rooty path climbing the dune up to the Nipissing Trail, which is signed.
+However, continue at the base of the ridge.

-1.8 miles - Come to the beach where this trail more or less joins with the Ridge Trail.
-From here southward, this Peters Grade Trail is more of a bushwhack than a trail, so you can leave here if you wish, or you can continue along the base of the ridge.
+1.4 miles - Come to the beach where this trail more or less joins with the Nipissing Trail.
+From here southward, the Peters Grade Trail is more of a bushwhack than a trail, so you can leave here if you wish, or you can continue along the base of the ridge.
 The walking is not difficult.
+Continue around the lake at the base of the dune.

-2.4 miles - Reach the parking lot.
+2.0 miles - Reach the parking lot.

 Fees- Nordhouse Dunes requires a Recreation Fee sticker to park there (self-pay tubes are available for daily passes, yearly passes may be purchased at a Ranger Station).
 Current fee schedule